KGQuiz: Evaluating the Generalization of Encoded Knowledge in Large Language Models: Related Work

 \paragraph{LLM Knowledge Probing} Research into what knowledge is stored in LLMs has drawn significant interest.
 Pioneering work like LAMA \citep{petroni-etal-2019-language}, TempLAMA \citep{dhingra-etal-2022-time}, MMLU \citep{hendrycks2021measuring} quantitatively measured the factual knowledge in these models.
 Other approaches have expanded these probing techniques, exploring topics like few-shot learning and 2-hop relational knowledge \citep{he2021empirical}.
 Furthermore, open-domain question-answering benchmarks like Natural Questions \citep{kwiatkowski-etal-2019-natural}, and TriviaQA \citep{joshi-etal-2017-triviaqa} have been used to measure the practical knowledge abilities of these models, aligning the probing tasks with real-world applications.

-\paragraph{Improving LLM Knowledge Abilities} Efforts to enhance LLM's knowledge abilities include augmenting language models with KGs for structured, factual knowledge \citep{mihaylov-frank-2018-knowledgeable,plenz-etal-2023-similarity} and using retrieval-augmented methods like RAG \citep{NEURIPS2020_6b493230}, REALM \citep{10.5555/3524938.3525306}, and REPLUG \citep{shi2023replug} to incorporate external documents as a dynamic knowledge source.
+\paragraph{Improving LLM Knowledge Abilities} Efforts to enhance LLM's knowledge abilities include augmenting language models with knowledge graphs for structured, factual knowledge \citep{mihaylov-frank-2018-knowledgeable,plenz-etal-2023-similarity} and using retrieval-augmented methods like RAG \citep{NEURIPS2020_6b493230}, REALM \citep{10.5555/3524938.3525306}, and REPLUG \citep{shi2023replug} to incorporate external documents as a dynamic knowledge source.
 Further, REMEDI \citep{hernandez2023inspecting} aims to create a finer control over knowledge in LLMs by understanding fact encodings in the model's internal representation system.
-In parallel, the framework CooK \citep{feng2023cook} suggests using specialized language models to provide modular and up-to-date knowledge in a collaborative process.
+In parallel, the framework Knowledge Card \citep{feng2023cook} suggests using specialized language models to provide modular and up-to-date knowledge in a collaborative process.

-\paragraph{Extracting Knowledge from LLMs} The extraction of knowledge from LLMs has become an emerging topic in the research community.
-Some works focus on constructing KGs from the LLMs \citep{cohen-etal-2023-crawling, trajanoska2023enhancing}.
-For example, Crawling Robots \citep{cohen-etal-2023-crawling} uses a robot role-play setting to extract named entities and relations by encoding them into actions.
-Other works utilize the prompt-based paradigm, where they generate knowledge probes in the form of structured prompts \citep{liu-etal-2022-generated, yu2023generate}.
-These tools aim to extract and organize the knowledge within an LLM in a human-readable and interpretable way.
-Furthermore, other techniques involve augmenting training data with recitation tasks to express internally represented knowledge explicitly \citep{sun2023recitationaugmented}.

 \paragraph{Investigating the Limitation of LLM Knowledge Abilities} As LLMs have shown promise in knowledge-based tasks, researchers have also started examining the limitations of these models' knowledge abilities.
 This includes their ability to handle conflicted information \citep{xie2023adaptive, chen-etal-2023-say}, recall abilities \citep{mallen2023trust}, and self-evaluating skills \citep{kadavath2022language}.
 By investigating these limitations, researchers aim to not only devise ways to address them but also shed light on how LLMs can operate more effectively in more sophisticated tasks, particularly in professional domains \citep{sung-etal-2021-language, meng-etal-2022-rewire}.